-> The glow reignited over people who were open to us.
+The glow reignited over people who were open to us.
 Those who were like Tommy had been, having trouble trusting, lost the glow.
-I took Tommy and we went to the untrusting, holding out our hands, and when they reached back, the glow returned.
+I took Tommy.
+We went to the untrusting, holding out our hands.
+When they reached back, the glow returned.

-> I stood by the fireplace.
+I stood by the fireplace.
 Jack came and attached himself to my hip.
 Tommy tried to attach on the other hip, but Jace was already there.
 Unable to reach me, he put his arms around the invisible Jace.
 To everyone else, it looked like he was reaching out to me, unable to connect.
 Not frustrated by his effort to reach me, Tommy smiled when he realized he actually did love the invisible Jace.
 He was the second person that Tommy had loved.

-> The twins turned the lights back on, and the moms served hot chocolate.
+The twins turned the lights back on.
+The moms served hot chocolate.
 Everyone wanted to keep the party rolling.
 It was dark outside now.
 Someone in the chorus suggested we go caroling.
 Jace and I looked at each other.
 The tears started flowing as we remembered last year with the Watt family and the swim team kids.
-Jace punched me and told me to get my acoustic guitar so I could play it to the carols.
+Jace punched me and told me to get my acoustic guitar so I could play to the carols.
 Tommy brushed my tears away.

-> “Why ya cryin’?”
+“Why ya cryin’?”

 “Ya sentimental fool.
 Git over yerself,” and he punched me.
 Jace kissed him on the cheek, making Tommy grin.